 As both of these are attachments don’t need their own motor, I find them reasonably priced.
 The KitchenAid attachment is about $150 and the Mockmill attachment is about $200 (you can buy it here with a 5% discount).

 If you’re reading this post at the time of publication (July 2020), you might not be able to find either one.
 Everyone is baking bread at home and everyone seems to be grinding their own flour so both attachments might be sold out or on back-order.

 I am giving you some vendors but it might be worth checking back periodically, whether one or the other grain mill attachment is back in stock.

 Other ways to grind flour at home

 There are a lot of stand-alone grain mills on the market.
 However, going into those would be a whole different post altogether.
-Mockmill makes several dedicated grain mills but there are tons of other manufacturers.
+Mockmill also makes several other very high-quality dedicated grain mills.

 If you don’t own a KitchenAid and/or if you don’t want to invest in a dedicated grain mill, you could use a high-speed blender such as a Vitamix or Blendtec.
 These work for smaller amounts of grains or if you only want to grind flour occasionally.
 Here, too, I find that the flour just gets too hot.
 But in a pinch, a high-speed blender can be a reasonable choice.